David Schmoeller: Life and career

 In the early 1990s, he directed several episodes for television series such as Silk Stalkings and Renegade, and also directed a TV movie called Search for the Jewel of Polaris: Mysterious Museum in 1999.

 In recent years, Schmoeller has produced many of his own film projects including the full-length feature Thor at the Bus Stop (2009) as well as the notable shorts Please Kill Mr. Kinski (1999), Spanking Lessons (2007), Wedding Day (2008) and the short horror film Ha, Ha Horror (2012).

-He also served as a voice director for the English dubbed version of the anime film Nausicaä of the Valley of the Wind in the 1980s when it was re-titled as Warriors of the Wind.
+He also served as a dialogue writer and director for the English-dubbed version of the anime film Nausicaä of the Valley of the Wind in 1984 when it was re-titled Warriors of the Wind by Manson International.

 His most recent film, the full-length feature film titled 2 Little Monsters, was released in 2012.
 The film is a psychological drama fictionalizing the modern life of notorious child killers Robert Thompson and Jon Venables, who in 1993 were convicted of the murder of James Bulger.
 The film's subject matter marks a departure for the director, who had previously been associated with films in the fantasy and horror genres.
 To get the film made, Schmoeller self-financed it for what he describes as, "a really small sum, about 30 times less than Tourist Trap."
 The same year, Schmoeller also appeared in the 2013 documentary Rewind This! about the impact of VHS on the film industry and home video.

 He is currently employed as a film professor at the University of Nevada, Las Vegas.